Sparks-And-Magic/AVShack/README.md

 # AVShack (Beta)

-Live Stream Mixing On-Premise On-Premise Server App.
+Live Stream Mixing On-Premise Server App.
 Supports RTMP, RTSP, SRT, and MP4 ingest.
 The ingested sources can be mixed together into a single stream.
 The mix can be multistreamed custom RTMP and SRT destinations.

 Also, viewing via Ultra-Low Latency WebTransport and LL-HLS is supported.